Dax (rapper): Career

-On March 11, 2022, he released a new single titled "Dear Alcohol", the song was written about alcoholism.
-It debuted at number 9 on the Bubbling Under Hot 100 and at 28 on the U.S. Hot Country Songs chart, and was eventually certified Gold by both the RIAA and Music Canada.
-In the song, Dax has reflected on his toxic relationship with alcohol admitting to the times in his life when he "got wasted" because he didn't want to be alone with himself, he wrote on YouTube while promoting the single that, "This one is very personal to me".
+On March 11, 2022, he released a new single titled "Dear Alcohol", which was written about alcoholism.
+It debuted at number 9 on the Bubbling Under Hot 100 and at 28 on the U.S. Hot Country Songs chart, and was eventually certified Platinum by both the RIAA and Music Canada.
 On June 10, 2022, he released a country music crossover remix for the song featuring vocals from country singer Elle King.
+In August of that same year, Dax signed a record deal with Barry Weiss' label, RECORDS, a imprint of SME's Columbia Records.

+He received a nomination for Breakthrough Artist of the Year at the 2023 Canadian Country Music Awards.
+In October 2023, Dax released a country music crossover remix of his song "To Be a Man" featuring Darius Rucker, the song topped the Billboard Country Digital Song Sales chart in the United States.

+In April 2024, Dax announced he was opening for Joyner Lucas's Not Now I'm Busy tour, which he became a co-headliner in.
+In that same year, he performed at several state fairs.

+Dax is embarking on his headlining "Lonely Dirt Road Tour" in the fall of 2025 across the United States and Canada.

 Artistry

 Style and influence

 Initially, Dax did not take rap seriously because of his interest in basketball but there was a phase where he grew up listening to Tupac.
-He was never really a big fan of rap but he started listening to hip-hop when Drake took over the scene.
+He stated that, he was never really a hip-hop enthusiast but he started listening when Drake took over the scene.
 Dax has also cited artists like 50 Cent and Lil Wayne.
 He compares his style to artists such as Tech N9ne, Eminem, and Hopsin.

 Feuds

 KSI

-On November 18, 2018 KSI appeared on the What's Good?
+On November 18, 2018, KSI appeared on the What's Good?
 Podcast, where he called out various internet rappers.
 In the interview KSI said both Quadeca and Dax were worse than him at rapping.
 Quadeca went on to post a full diss track against him on November 23, 2018, called "Insecure".
 Shortly after, Dax also responded with his own diss track, which was a remix of Eminem's diss track toward Machine Gun Kelly, "Killshot".
 KSI then responded to Dax and Quadeca's track with a reaction video, also accompanied by a diss track called "Ares".

 He challenged Dax to a private boxing match, with Dax accepting but repeatedly delaying it.
 He then later appeared on Deji's diss track "Unforgivable" against KSI.